mohamadparsasaffar/esp32_deauter/README.md

 ## Usage

-Once connected to the device, you can use the web interface to manage WiFi deauthentication operations.
+Once connected to the device, you can use the web interface to manage WiFi deauthentication operations. you can conecting the oled dispaly the sck pin to pin 22 and sda to pin 21

 ## Disclaimer